verrazzano/docs/content/en/docs/uninstall/backup/restore.md

             --values mysql-values.yaml
     ```

 8. Wait for the MySQL cluster to be online after performing the restore command.
-Ensure that the `STATUS` is `ONLINE` and the count under `ONLINE` matches the `INSTANCES`
+Ensure that the `STATUS` is `ONLINE` and the count under `ONLINE` matches the `INSTANCES`.

    ```shell
     $ kubectl get innodbclusters -n keycloak mysql